mjfwest/swat-em/doc/source/api.rst

     Winding layout with 3 slots, 2 poles and 3 phases

-We can set the winding step explicite with the keyword 'stepwidth'.
+We can set the Coil span explicite with the keyword 'coil_span'.
 Compared to the overlapping winding we need only 3 slots for the two poles.
 To get a coil around every tooth, we need two winding layers: